McGill-COMP-766-ECSE-683-Assignments/project-SHITIANYU-hue/README.md

 ```
 buffers/
 ```
-In stable_dynamics.py we define how to calculate the LF risk and in BCQ_g.py we define the exploration strategy and how we jointly optimize them together.
+In stable_dynamics.py we define how to calculate the LF risk and in BCQ_g.py we define the exploration strategy and how we jointly optimize them.
 You could run our model by:
 ```
 python code/g_main.py
 ```